The judge on one of the criminal cases against former Mississippi County Sheriff Cory Hutcheson has recused himself from the case.

-The bond hearing is in relation to the criminal charges filed against Hutcheson in April.
+The bond hearing on June 22 was in relation to the criminal charges filed against Hutcheson in April.

 Hutcheson's lawyer, Scott Rosenblum, argued that he was not acting as a peace officer, but as an experienced jailer.
 Rosenblum also said that Hutcheson was not giving officers directions, but rather was offering suggestions.